ksaclan/lion-statics/superstatic/README.md

 the answer is: amazing

-and if you are a random, join us at ksaclan.xyz by pressing "New Site" at the top of the page
+and if you are a random, join us at ksaclan.xyz for a great time